stelzinga/MF/MGT_80.Tools.md

 - Qualitative: key achievements, relevance to the Venture, ...

 ### Roles
 Although the word Roles suggest multiple positions within the Group, it is most often a single position and associated Role.
-A Role is often a formal name, and it is suggestive of the Authority that comes with said position.

-The Role has the following properties:
+A Role is often a formal name and suggestive of the Authority that comes with the position.
+It has the following properties:
 - Name of the Role
 - Location(s) where the Role will be fulfilled
-- Seniority
+- Seniority (Analyst, Associate, VP, Director, MD, Senior VP, etc.)
-- Authority
+- Authority (may also be detailed under Responsibilities)
 - Reporting lines: whom the Role reports into and who reports into the Role (none, some, entire Group)

-Additional details can include specific constraints like working hours.
+Additional details can include specific constraints like working hours, travel requirements etc.

 ### Responsibilities
 Responsibilities are effectively the list of Objectives to be performed, or to be contributed to, within the Activity.
-These Objectives are the ones discussed in Activity Description above!
-Either the role does all of them, or only a sub-set.
-As such this section should just refer to those Objectives. note that it is possible to detail Authority here instead of under Roles.
+These Objectives are the ones discussed in Activity Description above.
+Either the Role does all of them, or only a sub-set.
+This section should just refer to the applicable Objectives.
+Note that it is possible to detail Authority here instead of under Roles.

 ### Skills, Knowledge & Experience
 Skills refers to the know-how in order to be able to achieve the Responsibilities.
-Knowledge required in understanding of the topics involved in the Responsibility.
+Knowledge refers to what is requiee in understanding the topics involved in the Responsibility.
-Skills and Knowledge can often be 'proven' from similar Roles and Responsibilities which is referred to as *Experience*.
+Skills and Knowledge can often be 'proven' from similar Roles and Responsibilities which is referred to as Experience.
 Experience gives more weight to the relevance of Skills and Knowledge.

 Skills use the key-words "How to ...".
 Knowledge uses the key-words "Understanding of ..." or "Knowledge of ... ".
-Experience is often expressed as "Similar roles for X years in Y type of company".
+Experience is expressed as "Similar roles for X years in Y type of company".

 ### How To Use
 The above information can be used in various manners, but in most cases it will form the basis of a written document.
 This depends mostly on the type of role and how that role positions itself within the Activity, and how the Activity positions itself within the Venture.
 ________________________________________
 ## RACI (framework)
-Responsible, Accountable, Consulted, Informed is a manner in which roles and responsibilities are defined for specific tasks.
+Responsible, Accountable, Consulted, Informed (RACI) is a manner in which roles and responsibilities are defined for specific tasks.
 It can be used for Operations in general, and is often used for Project Management, see [## Project Management].

-The definition of RACI often implies annoversight committee that oversees the o real progress.
-Of whatever the RACI have been defined for.
+The definition of RACI often implies an oversight committee that oversees progress of whatever the RACI have been defined for.

 ### RACI Overview
 The underlying of RACI is one or more Tasks, or Objectives.
 The principles associated to RACI are Delegating, see [## Delegating].

 The four Roles in RACI are defined as follows:
 - R (Responsible): person who performs a Task.
-- A (Accountable): person answerable for completion of the Task i.e., the person reporting on completion to someone e.g., committee.
+- A (Accountable): person answerable for completion of the Task i.e., the person reporting on completion to someone e.g., a Committee.
-- C (Consulted): person whose subject matter expertise may be sought (two way conversation)
+- C (Consulted): person whose subject matter expertise may be sought (two way communication)
-- I (Informed): person who may be informed of progress and/or completion (one way conversation).
+- I (Informed): person who may be informed of progress and/or completion (one way communication).

 The two most important two roles are A and R. Sometimes they are the same, but not always.